 If you want to make a hire who has a knack for their in-demand tech skill, you will have to compete with other companies to snag this star talent.
-Professional Networks like LinkedIn allow employers to discover talent no matter where it is hiding, and if you think that a candidate would be great at your company, there’s at least 1 more decision maker out there thinking the same thing.
+Professional Networks like LinkedIn allow employers to discover talent no matter where it is hiding, and if you think that a candidate would be great at your company, there’s at least 1 more decision-maker out there thinking the same thing.

-Star talent will usually have more than your open job to consider, and may be tempted by offers from big-name competitors or counter-offers from their employer.
+Star talent will usually have more than your open job to consider and may be tempted by offers from big-name competitors or counter-offers from their employer.
 If you are serious about making a talented hire, you will need to offer a salary and benefits package that reflects this seriousness.
 The success of vital company projects may hinge on the talent you’re trying to source, and being a cheap-skate on salary can ensure that top talent ignores your job ad as surely as a commercial for potato chips.

-Always research the high, median and low compensation for the tech skillset you need.
+Always research the high, medium and low compensation for the tech skillset you need.
 You should also research the supply of candidates in your area and the demand for these candidates.
 This will ensure that you can budget appropriately for your hire and anticipate the length of a candidate search that will be extended and/or competitive.